Liberation of the German-occupied Channel Islands: C-Day (W-Day +8) (12 May)

 Brigadier Snow, accompanied by various dignitaries and with the band of the Duke of Cornwall's Light Infantry (DCLI) paraded through town, collecting a civilian following went to Elizabeth College at 14.00 where some 2,500 people witnessed the raising of the Union Flag and an official address including a message from King George VI, the Duke, was read out.

 The majority of LSTs sailed for L’Ancresse bay, LST-516 withdrew when the tide had risen to be replaced in the old harbour by LST-295.
 Unloading would continue at night to suit the tide.

-In Jersey, Operation Moselm followed a similar theme, securing Elizabeth Castle then creating a bridgehead in St Helier, securing casemates containing 10.5cm cannons and Pak 38(t) anti tank guns.
+In Jersey, Operation Moslem followed a similar theme, securing Elizabeth Castle then creating a bridgehead in St Helier, securing casemates containing 10.5cm cannons and Pak 38(t) anti tank guns.
 Mines designed to destroy the harbour piers were made safe, aircraft kept watch overhead, phase II had newly landed troops moving to secure the town of St Helier and German headquarters.
 Phase III started at 10.15 hrs bringing troops ashore to move inland and secure electricity and water facilities.

 DUKWs began to swim ashore and land, bringing supplies, LCIs started docking.
 St Aubin's bay was cleared for LSTs, numerous beach obstacles were destroyed and a gap created in the anti-tank beach wall.
 Jersey Scouts made themselves useful acting as messengers.
 A nine-year-old girl was killed when she stepped into the road and was hit by a motorcycle.

 Brigadier Snow had left Guernsey and sailed to Jersey where at 18.00 hrs he participated in an historic proclamation reading in the Royal Square, where in 1781 a battle had taken place, resulting in the defeat of a French invasion force.
 Speeches and the message from the King were read out.
 Snow had been accompanied by the DCLI band who played the National Anthem and marches, resulted in much audience singing.